 THE CLIENT REFEREES SPREADSHEET

 • Headings in the spreadsheet: columns A and B are about your firm; columns C to H are about the referee (referee's first name, referee's last name, position, company/firm name, referee type, and email); and column I is the practice area of the work (e.g. patent or trade mark).
+Please note: It is not compulsory to provide practice areas.

 • Please do not include the name of your IP partner or IP practitioner for each client referee in the spreadsheet; we do not require this information.